-- (1) The number of shares that may be acquired upon conversion of the convertible preferred stock has been computed using the practical conversion price for the remainder of series B and series C (\$1.03), after giving effect to antidilution adjustments resulting from the proposed sale, and an assumed conversion price of \$3.00 per share for series D and series E. - (2) The exercise prices of these warrants, which range from \$0.01 to \$0.07 per share, are not subject to adjustment as a result of the sale. - (3) These warrants are primarily underwriter and other financing related warrants.
+- (1) The number of shares that may be acquired upon conversion of the convertible preferred stock has been computed using the practical conversion price for the remainder of series C (\$1.03), after giving effect to antidilution adjustments resulting from the proposed sale, and an assumed conversion price of \$1.41 per share for series D and series E. - (2) The exercise prices of these warrants, which range from \$0.01 to \$0.07 per share, are not subject to adjustment as a result of the sale. - (3) These warrants are primarily underwriter and other financing related warrants.
 The exercise price and number of shares purchased upon exercise of these warrants have been adjusted for the sale of the shares and warrants in accordance with the antidilution provisions of these warrants.
 These provisions require adjustments if shares of common stock or rights to acquire common stock are issued at less than both the exercise price of these warrants and the market price of the common stock on the date the shares or rights are issued.
-As adjusted for the sale, the exercise prices of these warrants range from \$1.60 to \$4.05 per share.
-After the sale, all but 153,387 of the warrants will have exercise prices in excess of \$3.00 per share.
-As adjusted for the sale, our publicly-traded warrants to purchase 3,647,173 shares will have an exercise price of \$3.14 per share. - (4) These are options for shares issuable under stock option plans.
-The exercise prices of these options, range from \$0.07 to \$8.62 per share, with the exercise price of 640,611 of these options in excess of \$3.00 per share.
-The exercise prices of these options are not subject to adjustment as a result of the sale. - (5) This calculation is based upon the assumed conversion prices for the preferred stock set forth in note 1 above, including an assumed conversion price of \$3.00 per share for series D and series E. Under the terms of the purchase agreement, the purchasers are to receive shares and warrants equal to approximately 40% of the fully-diluted shares outstanding.
+As adjusted for the sale, the exercise prices of these warrants range from \$2.00 to \$4.39 per share.
+As adjusted for the sale, our publicly-traded warrants to purchase 3,946,701 shares will have an exercise price of \$2.90 per share. - (4) These are options for shares issuable under stock option plans.
+The exercise prices of these options, range from \$0.07 to \$8.62 per share.
+The exercise prices of these options are not subject to adjustment as a result of the sale. - (5) This calculation is based upon the assumed conversion price for the preferred stock set forth in note 1 above.
+Under the terms of the purchase agreement, the purchasers are to receive shares and warrants equal to approximately 40% of the fully-diluted shares outstanding.
 The total number of warrants to be issued to the purchasers will be determined at closing, assuming that all outstanding convertible securities were converted and all outstanding warrants and stock options were exercised as of that date, at the conversion or exercise price then in effect, after giving effect to antidilution adjustments resulting from the sale.
-If at the time the number of warrants is determined the conversion price for the series D and series E preferred stock is less than the assumed conversion price of \$3.00 used in the table, the number of warrants to be issued to the purchasers will increase.
-If at the time the number of warrants is determined the conversion price for the series D and series E preferred stock is:
+If the sale had occurred and the number of warrants had been determined on November 19, 1999, 11,591,000 warrants would have been issued to the purchasers based upon the assumptions stated above.